rafey1104/Akeyless_Static_Screat/README.md

 Secure Remote Access: This feature enables secure access to any system from any location based on user identity.
 It strengthens infrastructure and application security by offering features like unified authentication and ephemeral just-in-time access permissions.

 Akeyless stands out for its security measures.
 It utilizes a patented technology called Distributed Fragment Cryptography (DFC) which ensures that encryption keys are never stored entirely or in the hands of a single party.
 This eliminates the need to trust the service provider with your keys, enhancing overall security.

+ # There are two ways of creating a Static Secret in Akeyless:
+1) Using the Akeyless Cloud Console
+2) Using the Akeyless CLI